 Other contagious disease - A child who is vomiting or experiencing diarrhea must be kept home from school.
 Prior to returning to school, he/she must be free of such symptoms for 24 hours.
 If a rash appears on your child's body, please do not send him/her to school until a physician has given permission to return to school.
-A child with a "nasty" cold and a hacking cough belongs in bed, even though a fever is not present.
 If a child is diagnosed with strep throat, he/she needs to be on an antibiotic for 24 hours and fever free before returning to school.
 Except for first aid, treatment for illness or bodily injury may not be given by school personnel.
 School personnel may only administer medication with an approved Medication Authorization form on file.
 (Form 5140.2 (a)) (see Student Health/Medication in School section)